Signed in as:

 The program is a transformative 4-week course designed for potential volunteers at Project Human Inc. (PHInc.).
 It employs a structured approach to self-reflection, evaluation, and narrative definition.
-Participants embark on a journey of opening their minds, emotions, and bodies to new perspectives of living.
+Participants embark on a mental health journey of opening their minds, emotions, and bodies to new perspectives of living.

 Everyone experiences fear.
 Fear of something specific and tangible, such as clowns or the dark.
 Fear of something more vague and indiscernible, such as a feeling or thought.
 Whether it may seem simple or complicated, fear is something from which we all suffer, from the meek to the bold.